bitpusher2k/M365IRScripts/README.md

 * 36-Search-UALActivityByIPAddress.ps1 - Export all UAL entries associated with a given set of IP addresses.
 * 37-Search-UALActivityByUser.ps1 - Export all UAL entries associated with a given set of user accounts.
 * 38-Get-ExchangeMessageContentSearch.ps1 - Walk through frequently used content search steps for dealing with spam/phishing messages - Create Exchange search based on sender/date/message subject, export preview, export content, purge.
+* 39-Search-UALMailItemsAccessedByUser.ps1 - Export all "MailItemsAccessed" records from the Unified Audit Log for specified users - Such records should be more widely available now.
+* 40-Search-MessageByID.ps1 - Search Exchange Online mailbox using Graph API by Message IDs and save messages to folder along with a metadata index CSV.
 * 80-OneLinerReference.ps1 - Reference for various PowerShell one-line commands that are useful during BEC response & investigation.
 * 90-Get-MFAReport.ps1 - Export report of M365 MFA settings of each account through Microsoft Graph.
 * 91-Get-CAPReport-P1.ps1 - Generate report of current Conditional Access Policies and Named Locations.
 Requires at least Entra ID P1.
 * 92-Create-ConditionalAccessPolicies-P1.ps1 - Backup current Named Locations/Conditional Access Policies and set up a recommended basic set of Named Locations and Conditional Access Policies in report-only mode.
 Requires at least Entra ID P1, and requires P2 for some policies.
+* 93-Get-SecureScoreInformation.ps1 Retrieve and list M365 Secure Score information.
 * 99-Disconnect-M365Modules.ps1 - Disconnect from all M365 modules.
 Run when finished with above scripts.
 * IRScript-Template.ps1 - Template for additional scripts in this series.